-Note that situations other than the auto-lock timeout still cause the app to switch to Mobile@Work.
-For example, some of these situations are:
+Some situations other than the auto-lock timeout cause the app to switch to Mobile@Work.
+Some of these situations are:

-- the first time an app is launched. - when the app check-in interval expires while an AppConnect app is running.
-Mobile@Work gets AppConnect policy updates for all the AppConnect apps, and then control switches back to the app that was running. - after the device is powered on and the device user first launches an AppConnect app. - after the device user logs out of secure apps in Mobile@Work, and then relaunches an AppConnect app. - The device user relaunches an app after the user or iOS terminated it.
+- The first time an app is launched. - When the app check-in interval expires while an AppConnect app is running.
+Mobile@Work gets AppConnect policy updates for all the AppConnect apps, and then control switches back to the app that was running. - After the device is powered on and the device user first launches an AppConnect app. - After the device user logs out of secure apps in Mobile@Work, and then relaunches an AppConnect арр. - Device users relaunch an app after they or iOS terminated it.